🇮🇪Ireland

 Why Study in Ireland?

-Ireland offers a unique blend of world-class education, a booming life science industry, and a welcoming, safe environment for international students.
+World-class education, a booming life-science industry, and a safe, welcoming environment for international students.

 The Global Pharma Hub

-Ireland is home to 9 of the top 10 global pharmaceutical companies.
-Studying here places you directly at the heart of Europe's MedTech and BioPharma industries, offering unparalleled networking and internship opportunities.
+Nine of the world's top ten pharmaceutical companies have operations in Ireland, according to IDA Ireland.
+Studying here places you at the heart of Europe's BioPharma and MedTech industries, with networking and internship opportunities to match.

 English-Speaking Nation

-As the only English-speaking country in the Eurozone, Ireland provides an easy transition for international students.
-Our degrees are globally recognized and highly respected by employers worldwide.
+As the only English-speaking country in the Eurozone, Ireland offers an easy transition for international students — and Irish degrees are recognised and respected by employers worldwide.

 Safe & Welcoming